Encharted Cook

 Make-Ahead & Storage

-Leftovers can be stored in an airtight container or tightly covered in plastic wrap.
+Storage: Leftovers can be stored in an airtight container or tightly covered in plastic wrap in the refrigerator for up to 3 days.

 A fully baked sweet potato casserole topped with a layer of melted and toasted miniature marshmallows with a spoonful already served.